semigm/IGME-110/exercises/videoExercise/videoExercise.md

 Exporting should take a few seconds.
 If it takes more than a minute, something is probably wrong or your video is too long.
 Let me know if it seems like the program has frozen.

-## Rendering your Video
-BEFORE RENDERING: Save your project, and ensure that it is properly saved.
-Sometimes rendering can cause the program to crash and you might lose some or all of your work.

-Once you have edited your video and saved your project, you will need to "render" it out to a single file that you can share.
-To do this, go to File>Export>Media.
-In the Export Settings window, set the format to "H.264".
-Once that is set, select the "YouTube 720p HD" preset from the dropdown.
-After you have set both of those correctly, press the "Export" button.

-Exporting should take a few seconds.
-If it takes more than a minute, something is probably wrong or your video is too long.
-Let me know if it seems like the program has frozen.

 ## Submitting Your Work
 You will need to upload a page to your GitHub repo at `igme110/video/index.html` that has the following things: